- Application & Interview Preparation

 Honors Programs are law school recruitment programs which are conducted by individual agencies.
 Each agency hires independently, but generally, applications are accepted from 2Ls and 3Ls in early September for summer or permanent positions the following summer or fall.
 PSJD.org provides an excellent explanation of government jobs and is a good resource for public interest jobs as well.

 Regional interviews are conducted in late October, and offers are extended in February or later.
 A limited number of 1L positions are available; 1L deadlines for applications typically fall between December 1 and March 1.
 Summer positions frequently lead to permanent positions, but it is possible to join the federal government without previously clerking for an agency.
-Application deadlines are found in the Government Honors and Internship Handbook (Get Username and Password).
+Application deadlines are found in the Government Honors and Internship Handbook the password is available on your Symplicity homepage.
 You should also consider the Federal Government’s Pathways Program which includes internships, recent graduates programs, and the Presidential Management Fellows Program.
 To research additional job opportunities, go to Useful Links, Federal Government.

 Regardless of the hiring program, absolute compliance with all deadlines and procedures is necessary in order to progress in the process.
 Research the agency extensively if offered an interview.
 Know the mission statement, what the agency does, and why you want to work there.
 The Moritz Law Library has three books available specifically for students preparing to apply for federal jobs.
 They are:

 - Government job applications & federal resumes / Anne McKinney, editor